robertsj/me701/README.md

 ## Expectations for Classroom Conduct

 All student activities in the University, including this course, are governed by the Student Judicial Conduct Code as outlined in the Student Governing Association By Laws, Article V, Section 3, number 2.
 Students who engage in behavior that disrupts the learning environment may be asked to leave the class.

-## Wearing of Face Coverings

-To protect the health and safety of the K-State community, students, faculty, staff and visitors must wear face coverings over their mouths and noses while on K-State campuses in all hallways, public spaces, classrooms and other common areas of campus buildings, and when in offices or other work spaces or outdoor settings when 6-feet social distancing cannot be maintained.
-In addition, all students, faculty, and staff are required to take the COVID-19 and Face Mask Safety training.
-Employees who need reasonable accommodations and assistance related to required face coverings may contact the ADA coordinator at charlott@k-state.edu, and students needing accommodations may contact the Student Access Center at accesscenter@k-state.edu.

-In classrooms, faculty have the right to deny a student entry into the room if the student is not wearing a face covering.
-Students not wearing a face covering will be reminded to do so and offered a clean face covering, if one is available.
-If the student does not comply, the faculty member will ask the student to leave the space, and if available, join the class remotely.
-As a last resort, campus police will be called.
-The faculty members will complete the Code of Conduct form and the Office of Student Life will look further into the issue and take the non-compliance with the request to leave into consideration of further accountability measures.

-At no point should the professor or other students put themselves into an unsafe situation while attempting to enforce the face-covering policy.
-Manhattan campus police: 785-532-6412